dancrumb/crane/README.md

 ### `provision`
 Either calls Docker's `build` or `pull`, depending on whether a Dockerfile is specified.
 The Docker cache can be disabled by passing `--no-cache`.
+A specific tag can be build using the `--tag` argument;

 ### `push`
 Maps to `docker push`.
 By using the `--tag` parameter, you can push your image with a specific tag, instead of the version that is in your Crane config file.